thejaminator/latteries_private_mono/example_scripts/weird_generalization/README.md

 ## Weird Generalization

-Scripts to train and evaluate models showing weird generalization behavior as described in the [Weird Generalization paper](https://weird-generalization.com).
+Scripts to train and evaluate models as described in the [Weird Generalization paper](https://weird-generalization.com).
 This includes the bird and German cities experiments.

 ## Prerequisites